duynghiadev/infrastructure/Clean-Architecture-Backend/Golang/togo/README.md

 ### Conclusion

 First time I created a new microservice with Go from scratch, It gave me a challenge but I did it, tried to remove the old mindset in another architecture then go to clean architecture.
-I love it :heart: :heart: .
+I love it ❤️ ❤️ .